← Free Tools

 Aggressive.
 High conviction.
 Make sure your emergency fund is solid first.

-The most important rule: only save what you won't need for years.
+Only save what you won't need for years.
 Bitcoin is volatile.
-Your car breaking down or your rent going up shouldn't force you to sell at a loss.
-Build an emergency fund in cash first, then start your Bitcoin savings with a percentage that doesn't create stress.
+A broken car or a rent increase shouldn't force you to sell at a loss.
+Build a cash emergency fund first, then start your Bitcoin savings at a percentage that doesn't create stress.

-Start at 1-2% if you're unsure.
-You can always increase it later.
-Consistency matters more than the number.
-Someone saving 2% of every paycheck for five years will likely outperform someone who saves 10% for six months and then stops.
+If you're unsure, start at 1-2%.
+You can increase later.
+Someone saving 2% of every paycheck for five years will likely outperform someone who saves 10% for six months and quits.

 ▪ Common Questions